Mechanistic inference of stochastic gene expression from structured single-cell data: Leveraging Structured Data to Overcome Ambiguity

 \subsection{Multimodal Readouts Decouple Linked Processes}

 Measuring only a single molecular species, such as mature mRNA, necessarily integrates the effects of all upstream processes.
 This aggregation often makes it impossible to distinguish, for example, whether low mRNA levels are due to slow transcription or rapid degradation, see \cref{fig:telegraph-issues}.
-Simultaneously measuring multiple linked molecular species in the same cell provides intermediate readouts that can deconvolve these connected processes.
-By explicitly modeling the interactions between these species, one can infer kinetic parameters for these intermediate steps, thereby resolving ambiguities and gaining insight into otherwise unobservable aspects of the regulatory cascade.
+Simultaneously measuring and modeling multiple linked molecular species provides intermediate readouts that can deconvolve connected processes, resolve ambiguities, and offer insight into unobservable aspects of the regulatory cascade \cite{ham2021PathwayDynamicsCan}.

-A key example in transcriptomics is the joint measurement of nascent (e.g., unspliced/intronic) and mature (e.g., spliced/exonic) RNA, often achievable by postprocessing of standard scRNA-seq or snRNA-seq data \cite{sullivan2025AccurateQuantificationNascent}.
-The steady-state joint distribution, $P(n,m)$, where $n$ and $m$ are nascent and mature counts, contains information about the processing/splicing rate $\eta$ that links the two species.
-This information is lost when only considering the marginal distributions $P(n)$ or $P(m)$ \cite{gorin2023StudyingStochasticSystems}.
-Applying such mechanistic insights genome-wide requires scalable inference tools.
-Addressing this, \citet{carilli2024BiophysicalModelingVariational} developed biVI, which embeds a biophysical model of transcription and splicing within a variational autoencoder (VAE) framework.
-This hybrid VAE approach captures complex cell state heterogeneity in low dimensions while inferring interpretable, cell-state-dependent kinetic parameters (e.g., burst size, degradation rates) from joint nascent/mature RNA data.
-This direction is further supported by other work, including models connecting fluctuating transcription rates to splicing dynamics \cite{gorin2022InterpretableTractableModels}, theory of nascent RNA distributions \cite{szavits-nossan2023SteadystateDistributionsNascent}, and analyses of joint nascent/mature RNA distributions for multiple genes \cite{gorin2022ModelingBurstyTranscription}.
-This synergy between multimodal data and tailored modeling strategies, integrating mechanisms with scalable inference, is proving valuable for dissecting transcriptional and post-transcriptional regulation across diverse cellular contexts.
+A key example in transcriptomics is the joint measurement of nascent (unspliced) and mature (spliced) RNA, often achievable from standard scRNA-seq data \cite{sullivan2025AccurateQuantificationNascent}.
+The joint distribution of these counts $P(n,m)$ contains information on intermediate rates like splicing, which is lost when only considering the marginal distribution of total mRNA.
+Fitting such multi-species models at scale, however, presents a significant computational challenge.
+To address this, \citet{carilli2024BiophysicalModelingVariational} developed biVI, which embeds a biophysical model within a variational autoencoder (VAE) framework.
+This hybrid VAE approach captures complex cell state heterogeneity in low dimensions while inferring interpretable, cell-state-dependent kinetic parameters from joint nascent/mature counts.